-This tutorial shows how to use VisualGDB to build a project using the Keil MDK-ARM compiler, use VisualGDB IntelliSense including CodeMap and debug it with Visual Studio.
+This tutorial shows how to use VisualGDB to create, build and debug an MSBuild-based project using the Keil MDK-ARM compiler.

 - Open Visual Studio and begin creating a new Embedded VisualGDB project:

 - Select “Create a new project” -> “MSBuild”:VisualGDB can also create GNU Make-based projects using the Keil compiler, however the MSBuild-based projects provide better GUI integration and build faster.

 - Select your Keil toolchain on the Device Selection page.
 Note that VisualGDB supports both the classic ARMCC compiler (V5) and the newer Clang-based compiler (V6):

 If the Keil compilers don’t appear in the toolchain list, double-check the Keil installation path in registry (HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Keil\Products\MDK\Path).